 The time has come for the permanent protection of Gold Butte!
-Click here to sign our petition to for Gold Butte's permanent protection.
+Click here to sign our petition for Gold Butte's permanent protection.

 With your help, we can turn Gold Butte from a threatened jewel into one of our nation's great Conservation Lands, which will provide benefits for everyone who lives in or visits this region.

 Gold Butte lies east of the Overton Arm of Lake Mead, west of the Arizona border, south of Virgin Peak, and north of the Colorado River.
 In this region, the Great Basin, Mojave, Sonoran and Colorado Plateau eco-regions all meet, each contributing a colorful piece to the region.
 The Bureau of Land Management has designated several Areas of Critical Environmental Concern (ACEC) in the region to protect critical habitat for desert tortoise and 77 other plant and animal species, fragile rock art and other cultural resources, historic mining districts and unique scenery.
-Unfortunately, ACECs are administrative, which means they can be removed and don't offer the permanence of Congressional protection like wilderness or national conservation area designation.
+Unfortunately, ACECs are administrative, which means they can be removed and don't offer the permanence of Congressional protection like wilderness, national conservation area or national monument designation.

 It's also feeling the brunt of excessive and uncontrolled off-road vehicle use and other disrespectful human activities.
 The lack of management or control of human activities in Gold Butte leaves means that many of the things that make this region wonderful might be destroyed before it's too late.